Bundles of metric structures as left ultrafunctors: Examples

-Finally, we have that the function from $X$ to $E_1$ defined by $x \mapsto 0_x$ is continuous (as we stated before this can be deduced from axiom $5$ of the definition of Banach bundles), and for any $n,m$ the inclusion of $B_n$ inside $B_m$ is continuous.
-So the collection $(E_n)_{n \in \bb{N}}$ is a bundle of structures of the language of Banach spaces as we defined it in \ref{sorted bundle definition}, where each fibre is a model of the theory of Banach space, so this is a bundle of the continuous theory of Banach spaces as we defined it in \ref{bundle of models}.
-So far we have shown that the nested union of every family of sorted bundles as defined above, and vice versa.
-We need to check that these two processes (which are obviously functorial) are inverses, given a bundle of the continuous model theory $(E_n)_{n \in \bb{N}}$, it is clear that the topology of each $E_n$ is the subspace topology inside $\bigcup_{n \in \bb{N}}E_n$, on the other hand, suppose that we are given a Banach bundle $E$, we want to show that its topology is the final topology of the colimit of $E_1 \xhookrightarrow{} E_2 \xhookrightarrow{} \dots \xhookrightarrow{} E_n \dots$, by the universal property of the colimit the topology of the colimit is finer that of $E$, on the other hand let $\mu$ be a converging ultrafilter on $E$, since $E$ has a basis of some $\epsilon$-thin nhood by \ref{thin lemma}, there exists $n$, such that $B_n \in \mu$, which shows the colimit topology is coarser than that of $B$ (notice that this is just a generalisation of the argument that shows the topology of any normed space $M$ is the colimit of $M_1 \xhookrightarrow{} M_2\xhookrightarrow{} \dots \xhookrightarrow{} M_n \dots$).
+Finally, we have that the function from $X$ to $E_{1}$ defined by $x \mapsto 0_{x}$ is continuous (as we stated before this can be deduced from axiom $5$ of the definition of Banach bundles), and for any $n,m$ the inclusion of $E_{n}$ inside $E_{m}$ is continuous.
+So the collection $(E_{n})_{n \in \mathbb{N}}$ is a bundle of structures of the language of Banach spaces as we defined it in \ref{sorted_bundle_definition_VTEX1}, where each fibre is a model of the theory of Banach space, so this is a bundle of the continuous theory of Banach spaces as we defined it in \ref{bundle_of_models_VTEX1}.

+So far, we have shown that the nested union of every family of sorted bundles as defined above is a Banach bundle, and vice versa, the dissection of a Banach bundle is a bundle of the continuous theory of Banach spaces.
+We need to check that these two processes (which are obviously functorial) are inverses: Given a bundle of the continuous model theory $(E_{n})_{n \in \mathbb{N}}$, it is clear that the topology of each $E_{n}$ is the subspace topology inside $\bigcup _{n \in \mathbb{N}}E_{n}$.
+On the other hand, suppose that we are given a Banach bundle $E$, we want to show that its topology is the final topology of the colimit of $E_{1} \xhookrightarrow{} E_{2} \xhookrightarrow{} \dots \xhookrightarrow{} E_{n} \dots $, by the universal property of the colimit, the topology of the colimit is finer than that of $E$, on the other hand, let $\mu $ be a converging ultrafilter on $E$, since $E$ has a basis of some $\epsilon $-thin neighbourhood by \ref{thin_lemma_VTEX1}, there exists $n$, such that $E_{n} \in \mu $, which shows the colimit topology is coarser than that of $E$ (notice that this is just a generalisation of the argument that shows the topology of any normed space $M$ is the colimit of $M_{1} \xhookrightarrow{} M_{2}\xhookrightarrow{} \dots \xhookrightarrow{} M_{n} \dots $). \end{proof}